Basic Methods

 * * *

-Now let us learn another exercise with tetrahedron:
+Now let us learn another exercise with the tetrahedron:

-1. Rotate the image of tetrahedron behind each chakra as a dentist’s drill.
+1. Rotate an image of the tetrahedron behind each chakra as a dentist’s drill.

 2. Then insert it into the chakra like in a cavity of a decayed tooth.
-Dirt flies out in all directions; wash it down with the image of a shower.
+Dirt flies out in all directions; wash it down with an image of a shower.

 3. Increase the size of the imaginary tetrahedron; this allows enlarging the chakra.